 Based at the historic site of RAF Bibury in the heart of the Cotswolds, The Classic Motor Hub has something for everyone on our five-acre site dedicated to classic motoring; we’re experts in sales, storage and transport of classic cars, bikes and modern high performance machines.
-Our Showrooms, Hub Coffee House and Shop are open 9am to 5pm Tuesday – Friday, 10am – 3pm on Saturdays and on select Sundays for events.
+Our Showrooms are open Tuesday to Friday, 9am – 5pm and 10am – 3pm on Saturdays.
+The Hub Coffee House and Shop are open Tuesday – Saturday, 10am – 3pm and on select Sundays for events.

 The Classic Motor Hub’s home has an illustrious past as an RAF Fighter Command base during World War Two.
 Initially a Relief Landing Ground for the nearby RAF South Cerney flying school in 1940, it was soon used as a fully-fledged fighter station.
 It helped protect Cheltenham and the area south of Birmingham, housing No 87 Squadron RAF (Hurricanes) and No 92 Squadron (Spitfires).
 By the end of 1944, the site had outlived its usefulness as an operational airfield, and RAF Bibury was transferred to Maintenance Command and used for storage until 1950.
 Today the site’s history is still evident: the Hangar is an original ‘blister’ aircraft shelter and much of the original hardstanding remains in use for our classic events today.

 Martin Chisholm has been an authority in the Collectors Car world for 30 years and has worked for some of the world’s leading auction houses.
 In this time he has built up an extraordinary knowledge of the market and of individual cars, as well as gaining an invaluable range of global contacts.
 Martin is now the founder and director of The Classic Motor Hub, where all of his experience and ventures in the classic car world have been brought together on one purpose-built site.